BenjaminFian2/vinted-client/README.md

 v2-> transform page login and signup to modal, add new filters (price-min, price-max, price-asc, price-desc) and the search-bar is functional.

 v3-> responsive for width 1800px, 1024px, 768px, 320px

+v4-> add a publish offer page who can be access only when connected.